OmengU/quap/documentation/documentation.typ

 - *Flexibility:* If you need to switch data sources, you only need to modify the repository implementation, keeping the rest of the application intact. @misc-repo
 == Frontend
 This section will cover all technologies used in the implementation of the Frontend part of the application.
 The Frontend encompasses all parts of the program that a user interacts with.
-For example, all #acr("GUI")s are part of the Frontend.
+For example, all #acrpl("GUI") are part of the Frontend.
 === Programming Languages
 Following Programming Languages were used in the Frontend.
 ==== JavaScript